Can You Wet Sand Single Stage Paint

 With a little patience and elbow grease, you can achieve professional-looking results at home!

-Surprise facts: Can You Paint Acrylic Over Lacquer Primer
+Surprise facts: Can You Paint Acrylic Over Latex

 How do you buff out a single-stage paint job?